Get to know your pregnant belly ‒ your baby bump by week, different types of pregnancy belly shapes, what a baby bump feels like…

 When does the line on a pregnant belly appear?

-If you’ve noticed a dark vertical line appear on your bump, that’s not aliens trying to make contact.
+If you’ve noticed a dark vertical line appear on your baby bump, that’s not aliens trying to make contact.

 You may have also noticed hyperpigmentation in other parts of your body, like on your cheeks and around your eyes.

-It typically runs from your belly button to your groin area, like some kind of map for your baby when they want to get out.
+The linea nigra typically runs from your belly button to your groin area, like some kind of map for your baby when they want to get out.
 It gets darker as you get closer to your due date.

 It’s somewhat of a badge of honor.
 Wear it with pride!